My-Merch-And-Music/MERCH-token/whitepaper.md

 Current and anticipated $MERCH use cases include: &nbsp;

-• Giveaway Participation &nbsp;
+• Giveaway Participation

-• Custom Fan Apparel: Fans can request unique merch items by paying a platform-set fee in $MERCH. &nbsp;
+• Custom Fan Apparel: Fans can request unique merch items by paying a platform-set fee in $MERCH.

-• Future Use: Integration with event ticketing and platform-based artist merch is in development. &nbsp;
+• Future Use: Integration with event ticketing and platform-based artist merch is in development.

-All $MERCH used in transactions is liquidated to fund nonprofit operations.
-These proceeds stay within MMAM to sustain its mission and infrastructure.
+*All $MERCH used in transactions may be liquidated to fund nonprofit operations.
+These proceeds stay within MMAM to sustain its mission and infrastructure.*